staskobzar/opensips-mi/README.md

 ```

 ### NOTIFY check-sync like event
-NOTIFY Events to restart phone, force configuration reload or
-report for some SIP IP phone models.
+NOTIFY Events to restart phone, force configuration reload or report for some SIP IP phone models.
+Wrapper to `uac_dlg` function.
 The events list was taken from Asterisk configuration file (sip_notify.conf)
 Note that SIP IP phones usually should be configured to accept special notify
-event to reboot.
-For example, Polycom configuration option to enable special
-event would be:
+event.
+For example, Polycom configuration option to enable special event would be:
 ```
   voIpProt.SIP.specialEvent.checkSync.alwaysReboot="1"
 ```

 This function will generate To/From/Event headers.
-Will use random tag for
+Will use random tag for From header.
-From header.

 *NOTE*: This function will not generate To header tag.
 This is not complying with
 SIP protocol specification (rfc3265).
 NOTIFY must be part of a subscription
 dialog.
 However, it works for the most of the SIP IP phone models.

 **Parameters**

 * uri:    Valid client contact URI (sip:alice@10.0.0.100:5060).
 To get client URI use *ul_show_contact => contact* function
 * event:  One of the events from EVENTNOTIFY constant hash
 * hf:     Header fields.
 Add To/From header fields here if you do not want them to be auto-generated.
 Header field example: `hf['To'] => '<sip:alice@wanderland.com>'`